WVUHPC/2018-Lesson_2/_episodes/07-cython.md

 ~~~
 {: .source}

 That line is a comment for python but will instruct cython that the code below is python 3.
-Otherwise cython interpret print as python 2 and will fail.
+Otherwise, cython interprets print as python 2 and will fail.

 Cython works by taking a code like `sieve_ct.pyx` that right now is exactly identical to the original and create a C code `sieve_ct.c` that can be compiled into a shared library `sieve_ct.so` that we can import as any other python module.

 There are several ways of compiling Cython extensions.
-Three ways will demonstrated here: the manual way, using `distutils` and using `pyximport` for transparent compilation.
+Three ways will demonstrate here: the manual way, using `distutils` and using `pyximport` for transparent compilation.

 ## Compiling manually